How to Sell High-Dimensional Data Optimally: Introduction

 \subsection{Related Literature}

-The scope of our work lies within the intersection of monopoly pricing, information design, and information pricing.
+The scope of our work intersects with the areas of monopoly pricing, information design, information pricing, and data markets.

 {\bf Monopoly Pricing:} A critical but distinct issue is the monopoly pricing problem associated with the sale of goods, where the buyer's valuation is derived from a known distribution.
 Complete characterizations are known in the single-dimensional setting~\citep{myerson1981optimal, riley1983optimal}, and for specific cases in multidimensional settings~\citep{fiat2016fedex, devanur2020optimal, haghpanah2015reverse, giannakopoulos2014duality}.
-Furthermore,~\citep{esHo2007optimal} explored the simultaneous design of mechanisms for selling an \emph{indivisible} good, where the auctioneer can, without prior observation, release additional signals about the item.
+More broadly, classical multidimensional screening and multiproduct pricing models illustrate that once buyer heterogeneity is genuinely multidimensional, optimal tariffs can exhibit nontrivial geometric features such as exclusion regions and bunching, and may require rich menus even in stylized environments~\citep{armstrong1996multiproduct, rochet1998ironing}.
+Furthermore,~\cite{esHo2007optimal} explored the simultaneous design of mechanisms for selling an \emph{indivisible} good, where the auctioneer can, without prior observation, release additional signals about the item.
 Relative to goods, pricing for data/information differs significantly in two primary ways: First, while goods are typically indivisible, the pricing of information has more complexity due to its intangible nature.
 Second, buyers with varying preferences do not only assign different values to various products; their preferences also influence the ranking of these products.
 Consequently, the value of information inherently encompasses both a vertical element (the quality of the information) and a horizontal element (the position of the information).